steqeq/0000/docs/sphinx/how_to/magma_install/magma_install.md

  or

 b.
 Download a base OS Docker image and install ROCm following the installation directions in the section [Installation](https://docs.amd.com/bundle/ROCm-Deep-Learning-Guide-v5.4-/page/Prerequisites.html#d2999e60).
 ROCm 5.2 is installed in this example, as supported by the installation matrix from pytorch.org.

+or

+ c.
+Install on bare metal.
+Skip to Step 3.